stanislaw/EchoLogger/README.md

 By default EchoLogger imports only the what NSStringObject has in its defaults: NSString representations for Objective-C, C, Foundation objects.
 UIKit is disabled by default to not couple EchoLogger with framework you might not need at all and to make it possible to also use EchoLogger within Mac environment.

-Example: if you may want to be able to inspect the objects or structs specific to UIKit import its specific NSStringFromAnyObject headers:
+Example: if you may want to be able to inspect structs specific to UIKit (like CGRect) import its specific NSStringFromAnyObject headers:

 ```objective-c
 #import <EchoLogger.h>